-Amex Platinum: $200 annual Uber credit.
-60,000 bonus points when you spend $5,000 in the first 3 months.
-5 points per $1 for flights booked through airlines and travel booked at amextravel.com.
-Can use points toward Uber rides. $200 annual airline fee credit. $550 annual fee.
+Up to $200 annual Uber credit – redeemable through Uber Cash by downloading the Uber App for iOS or Android and adding your card as a method of payment.
+75,000 bonus points when you spend $5,000 in the first 6 months.
+5 points / $1 spent for flights booked through airlines (on up to $500,000 per year) and hotels booked at Amextravel.com.
+Can use points toward Uber rides.
+Annual statement credits up to $200 toward incidental airline fees on a qualifying airline of your choice. $550 annual fee.
 Good credit needed.

-Capital One Venture: 50,000 bonus miles for spending $3,000 in the first 3 months.
-2 miles per $1 on all purchases.
-Can redeem miles for recent Uber rides with Capital One’s Purchase Eraser at a rate of 1 cent per point. $95 annual fee waived the first year.
+100,000 miles for spending $20,000 in the first 12 months or 50,000 miles for spending $3,000 in the first 3 months.
+2 miles per $1 spent on all purchases.
+Can redeem miles for recent Uber rides with Capital One’s Purchase Eraser at a rate of 1 cent per point, within 90 days from the date your travel purchase posts to your account. $95 annual fee.
 Good credit needed.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.